danieltuzes/Baruch_preMFE/README.md

 # Baruch_preMFE

-Scripts necessary for homeworks are stored here.
+Latex and scripts (Jupyter, pure python) necessary for homeworks are stored here.